 Making a monolithic dial is difficult because the entry and exit cuts of the straight-line guilloche are limited to a 0.5mm region that is later “removed” with a fluted trench (the perimeter cuts that look like ribbon).
 Including “badges” on a monolithic dial adds additional complexity but the result is worth it.
 This new dial required the following steps

-2. Straight-line engine and rose engine guilloche
+2. Straight-line engine and rose engine the basket weave and barley corn guilloche (see prior posts on this page)

 6. The badges are straight grained with a watchmaker compass and diamond paste (see photo).